Rughalt/D35E/README.md

 ## Credits

-The entire base work of this system is based on Furyspark's work on the D35E system made over [here](https://gitlab.com/Furyspark/foundryvtt-pathfinder1) Im super greatful for being allowed to use this as it saved me HOURS of work to get this off the ground.
+The entire base work of this system is based on Furyspark's on the PF1 system made over [here](https://gitlab.com/Furyspark/foundryvtt-pathfinder1)  and LoopeeDK#9498 work